Happy Festivus To The Rest Of Us!

 It’s the “holiday for the rest of us” who don’t want to take part in the commercialism that comes with Christmas or just aren’t feeling the yuletide spirit.
 Taking on a life of its own since appearing in that famous Seinfeld episode when George’s father explains the alternative holiday’s origin, Festivus is now almost as popular as Christmas itself.

-Chances are you’ve heard about this holiday from its first appearance on Seinfeld in 1997, but the traditions of Festivus have been around a lot longer, dating back to 1966.
-The holiday was created by Dan O’Keefe, whose son Daniel O’Keefe (who just so happened to be a writer on Seinfeld) told his co-workers about the bizarre holiday, and before you know it, the Festivus episode was created!
+Chances are you’ve heard about this holiday from its first appearance on Seinfeld in 1997, but the traditions of Festivus have been around a lot longer.
+According to Yahoo!, the holiday was created by Dan O’Keefe, whose son Daniel O’Keefe (who just so happened to be a writer on Seinfeld) told his co-workers about the bizarre holiday, and before you know it, the Festivus episode was created!

 Ever since working the practices of Festivus into the show, dedicated fans have been celebrating each and every December 23rd by putting up their metal pole in the living room and telling their family members what they really think of them.